microsoft/reverse-proxy/samples/ReverseProxy.ServiceFabric.Sample/README.md

 -|-|-
 `YARP.Enable`|`true`|Opt-ins to serving traffic through YARP with Service Fabric dynamic service discovery `YARP.Routes.route1.Hosts`|`example.com`|Configures a route, named `route1`, that will match requests with host name `example.com`
-`YARP.Backend.Healthcheck.*`|`...`|Configures active health checks.
+`YARP.Backend.Healthcheck.Active.*`|`...`|Configures active health checks.
 YARP will probe each replica of the service at the configured cadence at the provided path.

 > NOTE: Label values can use the special syntax `[AppParamName]` to reference an application parameter with the name given within square brackets.
 This is consistent with Service Fabric conventions, see e.g. [using parameters in Service Fabric](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-how-to-specify-port-number-using-parameters).